 A further issue raised was that PRPs thought that they would have benefitted from more direct feedback on the outcome or impact of their contributions to research activities, and ongoing progress of research studies within the project.
-Researchers may not always be aware of the extent to which feedback could be provided to PRPs, or have the time needed to provide such feedback.
-These issues could also be addressed, in collaboration with PRPs, at the project planning stage.
-Training may be needed (for both researchers and PRPs) and resources allocated to support the development of effective PPI, especially where local or institutional infrastructure or funding to support such activities is insufficient or absent.
+Researchers may not always have been aware of the extent to which feedback could be provided to PRPs, or have had the time needed to provide such feedback.
+These findings align with recent work to clarify the kinds of feedback needed by public contributors to research.
+[48]These issues could also be addressed, in collaboration with PRPs, at the project planning stage.
+Training may be required (for both researchers and PRPs) and resources allocated to support the development of effective PPI, especially where local or institutional infrastructure or funding to support such activities is insufficient or absent.
 It was suggested in the current evaluation and elsewhere [28] that PPI related training could be integrated into basic training for research students.
 It is not difficult to imagine that funding bodies will increasingly expect institutional infrastructure, as well as project-specific capacity to support such PPI facilitators to be demonstrated, to ensure research relevance and impact.

 Strengths and limitations

-A strength of the surveys described here is the use of both quantitative and qualitative methods, thus facilitating not only formative empirical assessment of the impact of PPI on the EuroTEAM project, but also capturing the experiential and contextual impact from the perspectives of the researchers and PRPs involved.
-The impact of PPI can be framed in terms of both impact on the research itself or impact on the stakeholders involved [31, 48].
+A strength of the surveys described here was the use of both quantitative and qualitative methods, which facilitated formative empirical assessment of the impact of PPI on the EuroTEAM project, and captured the experiential and contextual impact from the perspectives of the researchers and PRPs involved.
+The impact of PPI can be framed in terms of impact on the research itself or impact on the stakeholders involved [31, 49].
 For example, some of the researchers in the present survey described how they had gained knowledge about RA from the patients’ expertise, and how they would alter their practice to facilitate PPI and dissemination in future projects as a direct result of their participation in EuroTEAM.

-A second strength of the surveys is that they were developed in collaboration with PRPs, thus ensuring that the questions included were comprehensive from their perspective.
-PRPs also contributed to the interpretation of the survey results and the preparation of this manuscript, ensuring that their viewpoints are fully and fairly represented.
-A further strength is the pan-European nature of both PRPs and researchers.
+A second strength of the surveys was that they were developed in collaboration with PRPs, to ensure that the questions included were comprehensive from their perspective.
+PRPs also contributed to the interpretation of the survey results and the preparation of this manuscript, ensuring that their viewpoints were fully and fairly represented.
+A further strength was the pan-European nature of both PRPs and researchers.

-A limitation of the surveys is that the respondents are unlikely to be representative.
+A limitation of the surveys was that the respondents are unlikely to be representative.
 PRPs were mostly active members of patient organisations and therefore fully engaged with the promotion of patient representation and involvement.
 However, this can be said of most patients who are actively involved in research and is not specific to this study.
 Not all PRPs/researchers responded to the survey, and the response rate was particularly low amongst researchers, despite email reminders.
-With low participant numbers the utility of the quantitative approach beyond formative evaluation is limited.
+With low participant numbers, the utility of the quantitative approach beyond formative evaluation was limited.
 Furthermore, as surveys were returned via email, respondents were identifiable.
-It is therefore possible that the results are susceptible to social desirability bias, or that those who responded are more likely to be proactively engaged with PPI and favourable towards the involvement of PRPs in a project of this kind.
+It is therefore possible that the results were susceptible to social desirability bias, or that those who responded were more likely to be proactively engaged with PPI and favourable towards the involvement of PRPs in a project of this kind.